Travel Health Tips for Deep Vein Thrombosis [infographic]

 Deep Vein Thrombosis (or DVT) is a condition where a clot, or clots, form in one or more of the deep veins, usually in the legs.

-- The risk for blood clots increase by 10% for every hour spent sitting.
+- The risk for blood clots increases by 10% for every hour spent sitting.

-- Blood clots can cause partial or complete blockage of venous circulation, or break free and cause life threatening condition.
+- Blood clots can cause partial or complete blockage of venous circulation, or break free and cause a life-threatening condition.